-The Rainbow Flag as we know it so well today incorporated eight different colours that had different meanings:
+Firstly, the Rainbow Flag as we know it today, incorporates eight different colours that have individual meanings.
+These are:

 - Hot pink – Sex